-We try hard to give Filecamp a slick and user-friendly interface, but sometimes it might be useful for you to add some visual cues for your files and folders.
+We've worked hard to give Filecamp a slick and user-friendly interface.
+However, it may be useful to add visual cues for your files and folders.

 Add a custom thumbnail to a file or folder